eecs280staff/tutorials/docs/setup_caen.md

 **Pitfall:** If you are off campus, make sure you have connected to the [UM VPN](https://its.umich.edu/enterprise/wifi-networks/vpn/getting-started).
 </div>

-Notice that the folder we copied is there on the CAEN Linux machine.
+Notice that the folder copied earlier.
 ```console
 $ ls
 p1-stats-copy